Shanlearning/Stat-201-teaching/Lab2/README.md

 # Lab 2 Exercise:

+# 1. get data
+Data from : https://www.bls.gov/oes/tables.htm , we will use the data that I cleaned.

-## Make a graph for a categorical variable
+## 1.Make a graph for a categorical variable: